-Artists working in today's world understand that their vision may take many forms: object-making, animation, film, or any combination they create.
+Artists working in today's world understand that their vision may take many forms: object-making, animation, film, or any combination of mediums they can imagine.
 The SMFA at Tufts' unique interdisciplinary, all-elective studio art curriculum is designed to help students embrace this approach.
 As you develop your artistic voice, your course of study will grow with you.
-Our approach involves unusual responsibility, challenging you to take charge of the process, to push your limits, to accept critiques, and to seek help when it's needed.
-This results in self-confident artists with unique sets of skills and interests, supported by the kind of fearless curiosity that fosters groundbreaking art.
+Our approach involves unusual responsibility, challenging students to take charge of the process, push their limits, accept critiques, and seek help when it's needed.
+This freedom aids in the making of self-confident artists with unique sets of skills, supported by the kind of fearless curiosity that fosters groundbreaking art.

 BFA students may take studio courses across the following areas of study: animation, ceramics, digital art, drawing, film, graphic arts, metals, painting, papermaking, performance, photography, printmaking, sculpture, sound, and video.
-The majority of BFA courses, including all studio and select liberal arts classes, are offered at the SMFA at Tufts Fenway campus, located at 230 The Fenway Boston, MA 02115.
+The majority of BFA courses, including all studio and select liberal arts classes, are offered at the SMFA at Tufts Fenway campus.

 The development of written communication skills is fundamental to an undergraduate arts education.
 All BFA students are required to take two semesters of college writing in order to graduate.
 Most students complete this requirement by taking English 1 or English 3 in the first semester and English 2 or Philosophy 1 in the second semester.